ibmruntimes/vsam.js/README.md

 * Usage notes:
   * The read operation retrievs the record under the current cursor and advances the cursor by one record length.

-## Writing a record to a vsam file
+## Writing a record to a vsam dataset

 ```js
 vsamObj.write((record, (err) => {